eddmann/eddmann.github.io/_posts/2021/2021-02-11-advent-of-code-2015-day-18-like-a-gif-for-your-yard.md

 };
 ```

-Upon reflection I did find this solution to be rather slow.
+Upon reflection, I found this solution to be rather slow.
-I opted for readability and clear problem solving over an optimised answer response.
+I opted for readability and clear problem-solving over an optimised answer response.
-In the future I hope to explore this problem further and improve on its performance characteristics.
+In the future, I hope to explore this problem further and improve its performance characteristics.